619cip/claim-free-games-bot/README.md

 ##### Every time your system boots up now, it will launch the executable and add available free games.

 ## Settings
 - test_mode : True = headless mode is off.
-False = headless mode is on (headless mode on hides the process of logging in) **headless mode on does not work as of 3/16/24**
+False = headless mode is on (headless mode on hides the main process) **headless mode on does not work as of 3/16/24**
 - timeout : default time in seconds to find a web element before throwing an exception (recommended to have a higher number for slower computers min: 1 max: 60)